Alimiyan/alimiy4n/README.md

 🌱 &nbsp;I'm on track for learning more about Cyber Security. \
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at alimiyan123@gmail.com!
 I'll try to respond as soon as I can.\
-:student: I have completed my education at the College of Engineering Munnar, where I studied Computer Science & Engineering. \
+:student: I completed my education in Computer Science & Engineering at the College of Engineering Munnar. \
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/16xdj7MsmKKJZk4bVeBAAIQBkgghT86e3/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!